bnmnetp/everyday/2013/11/1_news.rst

 If this is your first time using Python dictionaries I suggest you take a few minutes to read through the chapter on dictionaries `here <http://interactivepython .org/runestone/thinkcspy/Dictionaries/dictionaries.html>`_.

+In my next post we'll look at a program that can automatically retrieve a story from the web and translate the article for you.